threedle/GeoCode/README.md

             └───render_predictions_sketch  <-- renders of the objects predicted from sketch input
 ```

-## Run training on our dataset (1 GPU and 5 CPUs setup is recommended)
+## Run training on our dataset (1 GPU and 5 CPUs setup with 5GB of memory per CPU is recommended)

 Training from a checkpoint or new training is done similarly, and only depends on the existence of a `latest.ckpt` checkpoint file in the experiment directory (under `~/models` in this example).
 Please note that training using our checkpoints will show a starting epoch of 0.